What Can Guinea Pigs Eat? (Safe Foods List)

 While some of the following foods are safe to feed daily, it’s best to serve up a rotation of different veggies every day so your guinea pig gets a variety of nutrients from different sources.
 Check out our guinea pig food chart for an easy reference sheet on how often you can offer each food.

 Of course, all guinea pigs will have different tastes, and you’ll discover their various likes and dislikes as you introduce new foods.
-You can check out this list of favorite foods that nearly all guinea pigs love to get you started.
+You can check out this list of favorite foods that guinea pigs love to get you started.

 Complete List of Vegetables That Guinea Pigs Can Eat